EPTLLC/Brabus-Stories/project_728-41.md

 I close my eyes.
 Memory obligingly throws up a frame — the smell of acacia smoke, fat crackling on coals.
 Two and a half million orbits ago.
 Or yesterday.
 For me, there's no difference.

-Four billion Earth years.
-A billion light-years from here.
+My age — four billion Earth years.
+My homeworld is a billion light-years from here.
 In my skull — quantum-neural nodes, every nanosecond recorded, any frame accessible instantly.
 Five embedded superintelligences remember all ten billion years of our species.
 From the first photosynthesizing division to this very day.

 But I don't want to remember everything.
 Memory is not a gift.
 It's a burden.